-Research and development, or R&D, expenses include cost associated with performing services under research and development service contracts and research and development of our technology and product candidates.
-R&D expenses consist primarily of employee compensation, including stock-based compensation, and related employee benefits, laboratory supplies used for in-house research, consulting costs and allocated overhead, including rent, depreciation, information technology and utilities.
+Research and development, or R&D, expenses include costs associated with performing services under research and development service contracts and research and development of our technology and product candidates.
+R&D expenses consist primarily of employee compensation, including stock-based compensation and employee benefits, laboratory supplies used for in-house research, consulting costs, costs related to clinical studies for the collection of biological samples for research use, and allocated costs, including rent, depreciation, information technology and utilities.